Prithu: Legends

+Various beings emulate Prithu by milking the earth-cow with a distinct calf, using various vessels and acquires different gifts as milk from the earth.
+While the Vishnu Purana does not provide the details, the Matsya Purana states as follows:

+The Bhagavata Purana, the Padma Purana and the Brahma Purana provide the list with some variation.

 The Manu Smriti considers Prithvi as Prithu's wife and not his daughter, and thus suggests the name "Prithvi" is named after her husband, Prithu.

 The Vayu Purana records that when born, Prithu stood with a bow, arrows and an armour, ready to destroy the earth, which was devoid of Vedic rituals.
 Terrified, the earth fled in form of a cow and finally submitted to Prithu's demands, earning him the title chakravartin (sovereign).
 Prithu is the first king, recorded to earn the title.
-The creator-god Brahma is described to have recognized Prithu as an avatar of Vishnu, as one of Prithu's birthmark was Vishnu's chakram (discus) on his hand and thus Prithu was "numbered amongst the human gods".
-According to Oldham, the title Chakravarti may be derived from this birthmark, and may not be indicative of universal dominion.
-Prithu was worshipped as an incarnation of Vishnu in his lifetime and now is considered a Nāga demi-god.
-Shatapatha Brahmana (Verse 3.5.4.) calls him the first anointed king and Vayu Purana calls him Adiraja ("first king").
+The Shatapatha Brahmana (Verse 3.5.4.) calls him the first anointed king and Vayu Purana calls him Adiraja ("first king").

-The epic Mahabharata states that Vishnu crowned Prithu as the sovereign and entered the latter's body so that everyone bows to the king as to god Vishnu.
+The epic Mahabharata states that Vishnu crowned Prithu as the sovereign and entered the latter's body so that everyone bows to the king as to the god Vishnu.
 Now, the king was "endowed with Vishnu's greatness on earth".
 Further, Dharma (righteousness), Shri (goddess of wealth, beauty and good fortune) and Artha (purpose, material prosperity) established themselves in Prithu.

-Reign

-In Hindu tradition, Prithu became the first true king.
-While he was crowned emperor of the world, many other sovereigns were appointed by Brahma.
-As per the Harivamsa, He became a Kshatriya after he healed the Brahmanas of their wounds, inflicted by Prithu's tyrannical father, Vena.
-After acquiring many presents from the gods, Prithu conquered and ruled the earth as well as the Devas, Asuras, Yakshas, Rakshasas and Nagas in all glory.
-It was where the Satya Yuga reached its pinnacle.
-Prithu liberated his father, Vena, from the hell called Pūt, hence all sons are called Putras.
-Practicing detachment, Prithu ruled according to the Vedas and the Dandaneeti.

-Prithu used his Kshatriya power to make the earth yield its riches.
-Hence the earth is called Prithvi, daughter of Prithu.
-Prithu, by the mere fiat of will, created millions of men, elephants, chariots and horses.
-During his reign, there was no decrepitude, no calamity, no famine, no disease, no agriculture and no mining.
-Prithu enjoyed popularity amongst his subjects, hence all kings are called Rajas.
-Cows yielded buckets of rich milk when they were touched.
-Trees and lotuses always had honey in them.
-People were healthy and happy and had no fear of thieves or wild animals.
-There were no deaths of accidents.
-Kusha grass was golden in colour.
-Fruits were always sweet and ripe and nobody went hungry.
-People lived in houses or caves or trees or wherever they liked.
-For the first time, civilization and commerce came into existence.